visual-space/visual-editor/README.md

     git: https://github.com/visual-space/visual-editor.git
 ```

-**Minimal Example**

-You will need a controller that controllers an editor and an editor toolbar.
+**Minimal Example** - You will need an editor, a toolbar and a controller to link them together.

 ```dart
 final _controller = EditorController.basic();